Free Estate Planning Forms

 It is surprising how many people have fears about putting property in a living trust.
 Often, these fears relate to a false perception that making a revocable living trust requires you to give up control of your property.
 Making a revocable living trust does not mean you cannot sell living trust property in the future.
 Unfortunately, many people fail to complete their living trust documents because they are concerned about giving up control of their property.

-In a typical revocable living trust, the person making the living trust, called the grantor, places property in the living trust by executing title transfer documents such as trust transfer deeds and other documents that change title to property.
+In a typical revocable living trust, the person making the living trust, called the settlor or grantor, places property in the living trust by executing title transfer documents such as trust transfer deeds and other documents that change title to property.
 Title to living trust property is typically held in the name of the original trustee of the living trust.
 When you make a living trust, you typically serve as the original trustee.
 If you make a revocable living trust with your spouse, you and your spouse will usually serve as co-trustees.
 By serving as the trustee, you maintain control of property placed in the living trust.

 As trustee of your living trust, you can sell trust property, transfer it to a third party, encumber it with liens, etc., in the same manner as if you held title to property in your own name as an individual.
 However, when you execute documents regarding title to trust property, you sign in your capacity as trustee.